rolandstarke/node-cache-manager-fs-hash/README.md

     options: {
         path: 'diskcache', // path for cached files
         ttl: 60 * 60, // time to life in seconds
-        subdirs: true, //create subdirectories to reduce the files in a single dir (default: false) }
+        subdirs: true, //create subdirectories to reduce the
+                       //files in a single dir (default: false) }
 });